Bayesian inference for form-factor fits regulated by unitarity and analyticity: An example: Semileptonic decay

 \subsubsection{Results for Bayesian inference}

 Here we repeat the same fits as in the previous section but now using the new Bayesian-inference approach, which allows us to analyse the data with higher truncation $(K_+,K_0)$ than possible in the frequentist case.
 Tabs.~\ref{tab:BI results for BGL coefficients a+} and~\ref{tab:BI results for BGL coefficients a0} show the results for Bayesian inference, and in Fig.~\ref{fig:exemplary BGL fit HPQCD 14} we exemplarily show the result of the Bayesian-inference fit to the HPQCD 14 data.
 We make the following observations: \begin{itemize} \item Frequentist fits and Bayesian inference, where possible at the same $(K_+,K_0$) agree.
-This is the expected behaviour: The fit results for the $B_s\to K\ell\nu$ decay considered here do not saturate the unitarity constraint Eq.~\eqnref{eq:modified unitarity constraint}.
-In this situation the maximum and width of the probability distribution Eq.~\eqnref{eq:full_PD} in Bayesian inference are described by the results obtained for central values ${\bf a}$ and covariance $C_{\bf a}$ in the frequentist fit, as given in Eq.~\eqnref{eq:frequentist_sln_a} and~\eqnref{eq:frequentist_sln_Ca}. \item The power of Bayesian inference lies in the fact that the order of the $z$ expansion can be extended beyond the frequentist constraint $N_{\rm dof}\ge 1$: The data in Tabs.~\ref{tab:BI results for BGL coefficients a+} and~\ref{tab:BI results for BGL coefficients a0} shows that the central values for the BGL coefficients converge to stable central values.
-The unitarity constraint in Eq.~\eqnref{eq:modified unitarity constraint} efficiently regulates the fluctuations of higher-order coefficients.
+This is the expected behaviour: The fit results for the $B_s\to K\ell\nu$ decay considered here do not saturate the unitarity constraint Eq.~\eqref{eq:modified unitarity constraint}.
+In this situation the maximum and width of the probability distribution Eq.~\eqref{eq:full_PD} in Bayesian inference are described by the results obtained for central values ${\bf a}$ and covariance $C_{\bf a}$ in the frequentist fit, as given in Eq.~\eqref{eq:frequentist_sln_a} and~\eqref{eq:frequentist_sln_Ca}. \item The power of Bayesian inference lies in the fact that the order of the $z$ expansion can be extended beyond the frequentist constraint $N_{\rm dof}\ge 1$: The data in Tabs.~\ref{tab:BI results for BGL coefficients a+} and~\ref{tab:BI results for BGL coefficients a0} shows that the central values for the BGL coefficients converge to stable central values.
+The unitarity constraint in Eq.~\eqref{eq:modified unitarity constraint} efficiently regulates the fluctuations of higher-order coefficients.
 By making use of unitarity and analyticity the hard-to-estimate truncation errors in the frequentist fit have been replaced by well-motivated and model-independent statistical noise originating from the undetermined higher-order coefficients. \item Note that in particular the samples of higher-order coefficients may not necessarily follow a normal distribution, in particular if they are determined mainly through the unitarity constraint.
 The errors given in the data tables have to be interpreted with this in mind.
 It may in this context also at first be surprising, that some higher-order coefficients in the tables have central values, which apparently saturate the unitarity constraint.
 Similarly, some coefficients have at first sight rather large `1$\sigma$' errors, which don't appear consistent with the unitarity constraint.
-However, such fluctuations are allowed and compatible with the modified unitarity constraint in Eq.~\eqnref{eq:modified unitarity constraint}.
+However, such fluctuations are allowed and compatible with the modified unitarity constraint in Eq.~\eqref{eq:modified unitarity constraint}.
 We check in our algorithm that this unitarity constraint is fulfilled at each step of the analysis. \item The maximum truncation shown, $(K_+,K_0)=(10,10)$ is only for demonstration purposes -- we see no significant changes in the fit coefficients and errors for $(K_+,K_0)\ge(5,5)$ and therefore choose this truncation for the main results of our study.

 \end{itemize} Bayesian inference regulated by unitarity and analyticity proves to be a powerful tool for truncation-independent fits to form-factor data.